-These traditional programs can definitely shift purchase behaviour but I find the loyalty programs that provide some of the best retention inspiration amplify brand, identity and customer experience.
+These traditional programs can definitely shift purchase behaviour but I find the loyalty programs that provide some of the best retention inspiration amplify the brand, identity, and customer experience.

 Almost one million Australians are members of an Australian Football League club.
 That might pale in comparison to the almost 10 million Woolies and Coles are said to have together, but when you think about paid memberships, this is pretty good.
 The memberships are not cheap, either – some memberships can cost upwards of $300.

 Well, why are they so successful then?
 Some of the most compelling reasons come from the idea that supporting sport can be an identity – and community-forming activity.
 There is inherent value in that identity and the activities it enables.

 People want to be a ‘part of something’